Human grade food; lovingly, home-made specifically for Paps!

 DEBATE: Isn't garlic poisonous to dogs?
 Sure, if you feed them 20 cloves in a sitting.
 Small amounts are a natural antibiotic, is great for heart health, can help repel insects without chemicals and makes food taste good.
 This is less than 1%

 Meat is easiest to cut up 1/2 frozen.
-I cut up the meat into small cubes (easier to mix later) and put it all in my insta-pot with about 1 cup of water and add parsley, turmeric & garlic and hit the 'poultry' button.
+I cut up the meat into small cubes (easier to mix later) and put it all in my insta-pot with about 1 cup of water and add parsley, turmeric & garlic and hit the 'poultry' button. *NOTE - I carefully remove 90% of the skin and fat and all of the bones.
 My small batch will be large for you...

-I will then get a large pot for the rice, quinoa, oats & veggies - usually 1 - 1 1/2 cup rice, 1/2 cup quinoa & 1/2 cup oats (remember I do a very large batch) and throw the veggies in with enough water for grain plus 1-2 cups of water.
+I will then get large pot for the rice, quinoa, oats & veggies - usually 1 cup rice, 1/2 cup quinoa & 1/2 cup oats (remember I do a very large batch) and throw the veggies in with enough water for grain plus 1-2 cups of water and/or bone broth.
 Once all is cooked and cool enough to work with, then I put it all in a huge roasting pan to mix.
 I use an old potato masher to mash it all together (this is the hardest part), mixing and smashing veggies and meat.
 While mixing, I'll add water or bone broth (I freeze it in cubes from turkey days) and pumpkin.
-Once it's a consistency that will hold form, I use an ice cream scoop and make portions on a parchment lined cookie sheet and freeze for servings for my adults.
+Once its a consistency that will hold form, I use an ice cream scoop and make portions on a parchment lined cookie sheet and freeze for servings for my adults.

 Can you do this yourself?
 Of course you can - I encourage it!
 I recommend making enough for several days and freeze servings.
-I usually make another batch several days before I run out and am building up a stock 'just in case' of travel, illness, or extreme busi-ness.
+I usually make another batch several days before I run out and am building up a stock 'just in case' of travel, illness, or when extremely busy.
+About every other batch I make, I'll do a tray for the freeze drier - which means you could get more than one batch in a bag and if buying more than one bag.
+I enjoy giving my dogs the same quality and proteins but like to vary flavors with veggies and seasoning.

-**NOTE - I do offer my dogs some kibble.
+**NOTE - I do give my dogs some kibble.
 My kibble has the NuVet vitamins on it (NuVet cannot be refrigerated).
-They are able to nibble kibble, throughout the day.
-I must have 'unfettered access to food & water' as a kennel and the homemade food is gone in about 2.5 seconds.
+They are able to nibble kibble, throughout the day as I must have 'unfettered access to food & water' as a kennel and the homemade food is gone in about 2.5 seconds.

 Here starts the new venture...
 I have been freeze drying my food.
 I started this idea when I realized I wanted to send some home with my pups.
 I realized I needed to tackle 'how' to get cold food home without it going bad and it not being heavy.
 Freeze dried food can last 25 years, weighs very little and is great for travel, emergencies or those that want homemade but have no time to do it.
 Freeze drying preserves 99% of nutrients.

-I am now offering 'Pappy packs' - freeze dried food in 1/4 or 1/2 cup servings for my papillon customers only.
+I am now offering 'PAPPY PACKS' - freeze dried food in 1/2 cup servings for my papillon customers only.
 They won't all be exactly the same - I am doing this all at home, by hand.
-My small bags hold about 5, 1/4 cup servings and large bags hold about 7, 1/2 cup servings.
-You can do individual servings or put them all in a container and feed them scoops (this may be necessary if the post man is not nice).
-I can send 3-4 bags at a time, so it stays fresher.
+(Puppy packs that go home with customers only have 5, 1/4 cup servings per bag.)

 In addition to 'food' - I have treats.
 I make freeze dried yogurt treats for the dogs.
 I've made them with chicken livers, pumpkin, blueberries, apples and/or strawberries.
 They are a big hit!
-They like them as is - crunchy.
+My dogs like them as is - crunchy.

 Please realize, I'm feeding several dogs and at times a 'load of puppies' -- I don't measure out 10 cups of cut up chicken, etc., but I use ALL human grade food - non-hormone fowl and fresh (occasionally frozen) veggies.
 Technically I can eat my dog food, I'm just not particularly a fan of liver or gizzards.
 This is a guideline only.